HNN122 - Quality and Safety: Nursing Practice 2

 2 Cloud (online) hours, 1 x 2 hour seminar, 1 x 2 hour simulation session per week and 80 hours of clinical placement

-*CBD refers to Institute of Koorie Education – Community Based DeliveryDepartment of Human Services policy - Police Record Check and Working With Children Check
+*CBD refers to the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute; Community Based DeliveryDepartment of Human Services policy - Police Record Check and Working With Children Check

 In accordance with Department of Human Services policy, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.